Nerooo-g/OptimizedSubconverter/README.md

 **Development Stage:**

-* As I am currently in the early stages of development, our focus is on building a strong foundational architecture.
-During this phase, I am not addressing external feedback or resolving issues outside the scope of our initial design objectives.
-Our goal is to ensure a stable and reliable core before expanding its capabilities.
+* As I am currently in the early stages of development, my focus is on building a strong foundational architecture.
+During this phase, I am not addressing external feedback or resolving issues outside the scope of my initial design objectives.
+My goal is to ensure a stable and reliable core before expanding its capabilities.

 **Future Prospects:**